dedecube/velvet-docs/src/04-the-basics/03-http-client.md

 ---
-title: HTTP Client
+title: Velvet Http
 ---

 # HTTP Client

-Velvet provides a robust HTTP client built on top of Dio, offering a structured approach to making HTTP requests and handling responses.
+Velvet provides a HTTP client built on top of Dio, offering a structured approach to making HTTP requests and handling responses.
 By encapsulating requests and responses within classes, Velvet simplifies API interactions and enforces a clear contract for request structure and response handling.

 ::: info
 Velvet’s HTTP client is built on top of Dio, a powerful HTTP client for Dart and Flutter.
 Dio provides a rich set of features, including interceptors, request cancellation, and response parsing, which are leveraged by Velvet to enhance the HTTP client’s capabilities.